 Find out how the facility handles an initial denial, and if they provide any additional documentation to their appeal, such as recent findings on proton effectiveness, information on how proton works, how long it's been in use, and its advantages over other forms of treatment, cost analysis for the treatment of side effects from other treatments, background on your work and personal lifestyle that would be jeopardized due to side effects, etc. Ask if you are given the opportunity to give input to their appeal.
 You can ask about their policy during your initial discussions with the finance/insurance area of the facility.
-If you find that the appeal is basically a resubmission of the previous request, you may consider asking the facility NOT to appeal on your behalf.
+If you find that the appeal is basically a resubmission of the previous request, it is recommended advising the facility NOT to appeal on your behalf, and create the appeal yourself.